SillyBubble/SillyBubble.github.io/content/authors/Myriam/_index.md

   - Master Student
 ---

-Clara is a MSc student supervsied by Sofia, in 3D printing for reinforcing biobased adhesives.
+Myriam is having an internship at Instituto Superior Técnico supervised by Sofia, working on *Adhesively bonded composite joints using vitrimer adhesives*.